 See list of NYS Rangers below.
 New York State now requires that anyone bringing "paying clients" onto state land must have a Guide's License.
 Non-profit organizations are exempt.

 In accordance with state laws, we urge you to:(1) properly dispose of human wastes (burial at least 6" down and 150' away from water or camp), (2) help maintain water quality by not washing directly in lakes or streams, (3) use only wood that is both dead and down and (4) carry out all you carry in.
 Boiling or treating drinking water is recommended.

 As the number of paddlers increases so does the chance of the unexpected.
 It pays to plan.
 If you are an experienced outdoors person, but inexperienced in leading a group in canoes, contact us early in your planning.
 We are happy to provide tips and checklists that will help you put together the details of your trip.
 Many groups take advantage of a guide - it's a great learning resource and maintains a better staff ratio.
-Volume and not-for-profit organizational discounts are available for groups.

 Safety and Liability

 We do everything we can to make your trip safe, enjoyable, and something that you will want to repeat.
 We cannot, however, guarantee a safe trip.
 Factors beyond our control include weather and natural disasters, and of course your own judgement.

 All participants in your group must sign a liability waiver (a copy of which will be sent to you upon receipt of your reservation payment).
 Participants under the age of 18 must have the signature of a parent or legal guardian.
 Group leaders may not sign in place of a parent or guardian.

 Nearly all of the areas around our bases provide free campsites.
 The exceptions noted here are State or Private campgrounds.
 These campgrounds are popular bases from which to do day trips in the area or they are convenient stops on multi-day trips.